Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 Radiation reaction appears to be more straightforward, at least conceptually, in QED.
 The conservation of momentum is applied at the level of the scattering amplitude (see \cref{sec:ComptonBreitWheeler}); therefore when an electron emits a photon in Compton scattering, the self-consistent recoil is automatically accounted for.
 However, that recoil is proportional to $\hbar$ and it vanishes in the classical limit.
 The resolution to this problem is proposed in \cite{dipiazza.prl.2010}.
 A complete calculation of the interaction between an electron and a prescribed, strong electromagnetic field in QED means solving for the scattering amplitude, and final state, for an initial state containing only a single electron~\cite{dipiazza.rmp.2012}.
 In the perturbative approach to this problem, cascade processes, which include quantum radiation reaction, manifest themselves as high-order contributions to the $S$-matrix.
 However, as discussed in \cref{sec:HigherOrderProcesses}, if $a_0 \gg 1$, the small size of the formation length~\cite{ritus.jslr.1985} means that high-order terms are dominated by \emph{incoherent} contributions, where each elementary QED process occurs in a distinct region of space~\cite{dipiazza.rmp.2012}.
 Thus we may identify quantum radiation reaction as the recoil arising from the sequential, incoherent emission of many photons~\cite{dipiazza.prl.2010}.
 While the recoil from an individual emission is proportional to $\hbar$, the number of photons emitted $N_\gamma \propto \alpha \propto \hbar^{-1}$, leading to a total momentum change $\Delta p \propto \hbar^0$ that is non-zero in the classical limit.

 Provided that $a_0 \gg 1$ and $\chi \lesssim 1$, so that photon emission may be treated as occurring instantaneously, and pair creation is negligible, quantum radiation reaction can be included as a supplement to the classical dynamics.
+The conditions listed mean that the local constant field approximation is valid and the probability of photon emission is described by the expressions from section \ref{sec:LCFA}.
 The evolution of the electron distribution function, $\phi_e(t,\vec{r},\vec{p})$, including quantum radiation reaction effects, is governed by the following kinetic equation~\cite{shen.prl.1972,sokolov.prl.2010,elkina.prstab.2011,neitz.prl.2013,bulanov.pra.2013,ridgers.jcp.2014}: